TheGobbo/Minesweper/README.md

 to compile it yourself download pascal compiler fpc, ans pascal file minado.pas then run fpc minado.pas && ./minado

+with the previous option you can change the height and width as well as the number of bombs on the minefield

 any problems make an issue